Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments

-As shown in Figure~\ref{fig:uncertainty_plots}, we assess the stability of the amortized estimators by measuring bootstrap uncertainty as a function of the support set size $N$.
-Here, $N$ denotes the number of observations provided to the model for a single task at inference time and should be clearly distinguished from the size of the training dataset or the number of training epochs.
-For each task and noise regime, we perform bootstrap resampling over the support set and compute the standard deviation of the resulting parameter estimates.
+As shown in Figure~\ref{fig:uncertainty_plots}, we assess the stability of the amortized estimators by measuring Monte Carlo variability as a function of the support set size $N$.
+Here, $N$ denotes the number of observations provided to the model for a single task at inference time, and should be clearly distinguished from the meta-training-set size $T_{\mathrm{train}}$ or the optimization budget.
+For each task and noise regime, we draw replicated samples over the support set and compute the standard deviation of the resulting parameter estimates.
 This quantity captures the sensitivity of the estimator to sampling variability and provides a direct measure of predictive stability.
-Both architectures exhibit a clear monotonic decrease in bootstrap standard deviation as $N$ increases, indicating that parameter estimates become more stable as additional evidence is provided.
+Both architectures exhibit a clear monotonic decrease in Monte Carlo standard deviation as $N$ increases, indicating that parameter estimates become more stable as additional evidence is provided.
 This behavior is consistent with that of well-behaved statistical estimators, where the uncertainty decreases as the information content of the observed data increases.
 Notably, the Set Transformer demonstrates substantially lower uncertainty across all noise regimes and support sizes.
-In particular, its bootstrap deviation remains below $0.6$ even in low-data settings, whereas Deep Sets exhibits considerably higher variability, with deviations exceeding $1.5$ for small $N$.
+In particular, its Monte Carlo standard deviation remains below $0.6$ even in low-data settings, whereas Deep Sets exhibits considerably higher variability, with deviations exceeding $1.5$ for small $N$.
 Moreover, the Transformer's uncertainty curves for Gaussian, asymmetric, and multimodal noise remain closely aligned, suggesting that its stability is largely insensitive to the form of the noise distribution.
 This observation indicates that the attention-based architecture produces more reliable and consistent parameter estimates under both data scarcity and distributional mismatch.